plasmatech8/NeuralNetworkFromScratch/README.md

+(Abandoned)
+Achieved a neural network, though training procedures do not work very well.
+Project may be redone with expanded Knowledge of ML.

 # Neural Network From Scratch
 This is a small'ish project aiming to create a simple/basic neural network which utilitses backpropagation.